 At the outset of this teaching, I want to point out that both judgment and justice in the Bible are topics and concepts that are inseparably related—but also much different in many respects and in many aspects.
+In some respects, they constitute a genuine paradox

 In a perfect world here on planet earth, a courtroom judge would weigh very carefully a case brought before him or her.
 After weighing all the relevant data in a case, the judge (or jury) then hands down a perfect judgment and verdict based on perfect justice.
 Obviously, we don’t live in a perfect world with perfect justice and judgments.
 But such a perfect scenario would be, nevertheless, a dim reflection of heavenly judgment meted out by God who is perfect.